-A taxpayer who is an owner or developer of a military base recovery site may be eligible for a credit if investing in the rehabilitation of real property located in a military base recovery site according to a plan approved by the Enterprise Zone Board.
+A taxpayer who is an owner or developer of a military base recovery site may be eligible for a credit if investing in the rehabilitation of real property located in a military base recovery site according to a plan approved by the Indiana Economic Development Corporation (IEDC).

-For more information about this credit contact the Indiana Economic Development Corporation, One North Capitol, Suite 700, Indianapolis, IN 46204, call (317) 232-8827, or visit their Web site at www.in.gov/iedc
+For more information about this credit, contact the Indiana Economic Development Corporation at One North Capitol, Suite 700, Indianapolis, IN, 46204, call (317) 232-8827, or visit their Web site at www.in.gov/iedc

-Note: See the Restriction for certain tax credits - Limited to one per project on page 47 for additional limitations.
+Note: See the Restriction for Certain Tax Credits - Limited to One per Project on page 41 for additional limitations.